rrafez/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ---

-## **1. Motivation**
+# **1. Introduction and Motivation**

-The relationship between the square of the orbital period ($T^2$) and the cube of the orbital radius ($r^3$) is known as **Kepler's Third Law**.
+The relationship between the square of the orbital period ($T^2$) and the cube of the orbital radius ($r^3$) is a cornerstone of celestial mechanics.
-This fundamental connection is crucial for:
+This fundamental principle, known as **Kepler’s Third Law**, is crucial for:

-- Understanding the motion of planets and moons,
+- Understanding planetary motion,
-- Designing artificial satellite orbits,
+- Designing satellite trajectories,
-- Measuring planetary masses,
+- Calculating masses of celestial bodies,
-- Predicting the behavior of exoplanets and stellar systems.
+- Predicting exoplanet properties.

-Kepler's Third Law connects local phenomena (e.g., Moon orbiting Earth) to cosmic scales (e.g., stars orbiting galactic centers).

 ---

-## **2. Deriving Kepler's Third Law for Circular Orbits**

-Consider a small body of mass $m$ orbiting a much larger body of mass $M$ (like a satellite orbiting Earth).
+# **2. Theoretical Foundation**

-### **2.1 Gravitational and Centripetal Forces**
+## **2.1 Gravitational Force**

-The gravitational force provides the necessary centripetal force:
+Newton's Law of Universal Gravitation states:

 $$
 F_{\text{gravity}} = \frac{G M m}{r^2}
 $$

+where:
+- $G$ is the gravitational constant,
+- $M$ is the mass of the central body,
+- $m$ is the mass of the orbiting body,
+- $r$ is the orbital radius.

+---

+## **2.2 Centripetal Force**

+For circular motion, the centripetal force required is:

 $$
 F_{\text{centripetal}} = \frac{m v^2}{r}
 $$

-Setting them equal:
+where $v$ is the orbital speed.

+---

+## **2.3 Orbital Speed**

+Setting gravitational force equal to centripetal force:

 $$
 \frac{G M m}{r^2} = \frac{m v^2}{r}